prgpascal/advent-of-code/README.md

 - `poetry install`

 ### Create a solution
-Type `python scripts/create.py [year] [day]` to generate a new directory with a template that will help you work on your solution.
+Type `python scripts/create.py [year] [day]` to generate a new directory with a useful starter template.

 Example: `python scripts/create.py 2021 10`